U-desu/ec/2024-08-24-English-Corner.md

 ## Topic Overview

-Hey gus, welcome to our English Corner~
+Hey guys, welcome to our English Corner~

 This week, we're exploring "The Special Place in Your Heart."
 We all have places that hold unique significance for us, and today we invite you to share yours.